Gibberlings3/EndlessBG1/c#endlessbg1/readme.c#endlessbg1.english.txt

 B - leave the BG1 world and move on with the game (BG:EE: end of game, SoD/EET: SoD campaign starts) C - (EET only) skip SoD completely and start BGII directly.

-For BGT, this component adds more lines to Duke Belt's dialogue after defeating Sarevok, reflecting the PC to be the "Hero of Baldur's Gate".
-It also removes some oversights with regard to references to Sarevok after his death.
+For BGT, this component removes some oversights with regard to references to Sarevok after his death.

 2 More Flavor to Hero of Baldur's Gate (includes PC's Residence inside Palace)
 -----------------------------------
 For SoD and EET only, naming of the PC "Hero of BG" will happen on rostrum we all know from SoD (in a really short cutscene).

+For BGT, this component adds more lines to Duke Belt's dialogue after defeating Sarevok, reflecting the PC to be the "Hero of Baldur's Gate".

-Room in the northwest of the 3rd level in the palace will be assigned to the PC.
+The room in the northwest of the 3rd level in the palace will be assigned to the PC.
 A servant will be there to instruct about the PC's personal chest: it is the "same" one that is used in SoD to transfer the items to the first camp.
 This chest (at the far west of the room) will now be unlocked.
 For SoD/EET the content will be moved to the "same" chest inside the SoD campaign (in bd0103.are) automatically.
 For all EE games, all chests inside the PC's room will be emptied, the contents will now be inside the drawer on the 2nd level of the palace.

 This component also changes the dialogues of the guards inside the palace to something more friendly (guards in the cellar will not turn hostile any more) and adds friendly guards in front of the palace, as well.